Liban200/Pro-README/README.md

 # Professional README Generator

 ## Purpose
 The Professional README Generator is a command-line tool that automates the creation of professional README files for your software projects.

 ## Technologies Used

-1.JavaScript
+JavaScript
-2.node.js
+node.js
-3.Inquirer
+Inquirer

 ## Demo
 Screenshot 2023-06-01 at 9.01.21 PM.png